-Do clients ever contact the Coordinator node?
+Do clients ever contact the Coordinator process?

 The Coordinator is not involved in a query.

 No. If the Druid Coordinator is not started up, no new segments will be loaded in the cluster and outdated segments will not be dropped.
-However, the Coordinator node can be started up at any time, and after a configurable delay, will start running Coordinator tasks.
+However, the Coordinator process can be started up at any time, and after a configurable delay, will start running Coordinator tasks.